-Katie, originally from Wisconsin, graduated from The Evergreen State College (Olympia, WA) in 2006 with a B.S. in Plant Science & Ecology and an emphasis in Ecological Agriculture.
-Over the years, Katie has gained experience in managing both large and small specialty crop production systems, conducting agricultural research, and providing ag education and outreach services.
-She has worked for both public and private organizations, as well as previously running her own diversified farm.
-From these experiences, she has found she loves working with and supporting farmers, getting nerdy about soil health, and celebrating successes in sustainable food production.
-When she’s not at her desk, Katie can be found in her gardens, or cooking and preserving the harvest.
+Katie is an experienced agriculture professional who is passionate about ecosystem health and currently uses her expertise to support farmers and processors through organic certification with Vermont Organic Farmers.
+Katie is originally from Wisconsin and holds a B.S. in Plant Science & Ecology, with an emphasis in Eco Ag from The Evergreen State College (2006).
+Katie's experience ranges from managing large and small specialty crop production systems, conducting agricultural research and consultation, and providing ag education and outreach services.
+She has worked for public and private organizations and previously ran her own diversified farm in Wisconsin growing vegetables, flowers, and pastured poultry for farmers' market, CSA, and restaurant sales.
+When she's not working, Katie can be found in her gardens, or cooking and preserving the harvest.
 She loves spending time outdoors exploring, camping, and getting out on the water with her family.

 Nicole began working for VOF in 2003, the year after the National Organic Program regulations went into effect.
 Since that time, Nicole has worked to represent the views of Vermont organic producers at the National Organic Standards Board meetings and as a member of the Accredited Certifiers Association.
 She has served on the boards of OMRI and the Real Organic Project.
 Nicole has a BA from the University of Montana and a Post Baccalaureate Certificate in Education from the University of Vermont.
 In her past life, Nicole spent less time in front of a computer and more time wrangling poultry, grading apples with seconds to spare, and teaching people how to milk cows.